madussault/FlaskyPress/README.md

 ## Usage

-- #### Register:
-    To be capable to post using the app we first need to register as an admin.
+### Register
+To start posting content, you must first **register as an admin user**.
-    To do so we simply go to the `/register` page and enter a new password.
+Navigate to the `/register` page, set a new password, and log in.
-    After logging in we'll have full privilege.
+Once logged in, you will have full administrative privileges.

     ```
     http://127.0.0.1:5000/register
     ```

-- #### Login:
+---

+### Login
-    The web interface of the app does not include an hyperlink to the `/login` page.
-To reach the login form that will allow us to log in as an admin we instead type the address in the browser:
+The web interface does **not** include a direct link to the `/login` page.
+To log in as an admin, manually enter the URL in your browser:

      ```
      http://127.0.0.1:5000/login
      ```
+---

-- #### Adding Pages To The Navigation Bar:
+### Adding Pages to the Navigation Bar
-    New pages can be created and their link added to the navigation bar by going to `Pages` > `Create Page` in the navigation bar.
-If we want to list all the published and unpublished pages we have created so far, we go to `Pages` > `Pages Index`.

-- #### Drafts:
+You can create new pages and add them to the site’s navigation bar by going to:
+`Pages` > `Create Page`.

+To view a list of all published and unpublished pages, navigate to:
+`Pages` > `Pages Index`.

+---

+### Drafts
-    Posts and pages can be saved as drafts.
-While creating or editing a post/page, if the `Publish Now` box is left unchecked at the moment of saving, the post/page will be saved as a draft instead of being published.
+Posts and pages can be saved as **drafts** instead of being immediately published.

+- While creating or editing a post/page, **uncheck** the `Publish Now` box before saving.
+- The item will then be saved as a draft rather than published.

-    Drafts can be viewed by a logged-in user by clicking on the `Drafts` hyperlink in the menu.
+To view drafts, log in and click the `Drafts` link in the menu.

-- #### URL to Embeds:
-    To embed rich medias from select providers (Youtube, Twitter, Flickr, etc...) we can simply copy/paste the web address to the media in the body of our post and FlaskyPress will convert it into an embed when rendering the post.

-    **Note:** For this feature to work the URL must be placed in it's own paragraph without any text surrounding it.
-Example:
+---

+### Embedding Rich Media
+FlaskyPress supports automatic embedding of rich media from providers such as **YouTube**, **Twitter**, and **Flickr**.

+To embed media:

+1. Copy and paste the URL of the media directly into the body of your post.
+2. Make sure the URL is **in its own paragraph**, with no surrounding text.

+**Example:**

     ```
     text here...